I have revised the article in the light of two developments:

 In this particular case, the ecosystem was a rich one.
 It consisted of the bereaved; the people who supplied B. Wallis & Son with timber for the coffins, and marble and granite for the headstones; the staff of various cemeteries and crematoria; the coroner’s officers and other officials; my father, who managed the shop and did a bit of everything; my mother, who arranged the funerals; other employees, who made coffins, embalmed the deceased, served as pall bearers, drove the hearse and performed other vital tasks; Mr. Cakebread, the part-time bookkeeper; and the man they called “the guvnor”—Mr Wallis himself, the ‘Son’ in the firm’s name.

 Arranging a funeral is far from simple, and all of these people, some of whom would drink tea with us at our kitchen table, had to work together in order to make the overall experience the best it can be, given the difficult circumstances.
 There’s no service business quite like an undertaker’s.
 You can’t take away people’s pain, but you can show them human kindness.
 Yes, B Wallis & Son was a business, but it also provided a service to the community.
-Its underlying purpose was altruistic.
+Stan Wallis and his team pursued commercial and social aims together, without compromise.

 London Underground system map, 1959 edition.